-Used well, matting supports two critical aims:
+Used well, data centre matting supports two essential objectives:

 Start with a simple map of your data centre